transientskp/scripts/TraP_trans_tools/README.rst

 An example executable script for processing TraP data.
 Usage:

-``python train_TraP.py <precision threshold> <recall threshold>``
+``python train_TraP.py <precision threshold> <recall threshold> <lda> <anomaly> <logistic>``

 <precision threshold>: required precision of transient identification (1 - False Detection Rate).
 A probability in the range 0-1

 <recall threshold>: required recall, i.e. the probability that all transients are found (0-1)

+<lda>: the lambda value to be used in the logistic regression algorithm

+<anomaly>: train anomaly detection algorithm?
+T/F (if F give 0 for both the precision and recall thresholds)

+<logistic>: train logistic regression algorithm?
+T/F (if F give 0 for lda)

 This script uses pre-processed datasets, in the format output by ``format_trap_data.format_data``.
 The stable sources are in a file named "stable_trans_data.txt".
 Transient sources are in files "sim_${transient type}_trans_data.txt" where transient type is a short string describing the type of transient source (used for labelling sources in diagnostic plots instead of the frequency parameter).
 The script trains both the anomaly detection algorithm and logistic regression algorithm, outputting diagnostic plots.
 The anomaly detection algorithm outputs the best transient search thresholds for use in e.g. TraP, while the logistic regression algorithm outputs an equation that can classify sources.
 Each method reports its precision and recall.
 Example training files and output plots are given `here <https://github.com/transientskp/scripts/tree/master/TraP_trans_tools/examples>`_